 Similar to the blade chassis, if a device host virtual machines, you will see hyperlinks to each virtual machine.

-Now, let’s edit some of the data we’ve entered.
-Please go to Devices / All Devices…
+Now, let’s learn how to edit data.
+Please go to Devices –> All Devices…

 Viewing and Editing Data: The List View